 Marcy Sanders is a professor of occupational therapy at Quinnipiac University.
 Her clinical expertise lie in ergonomics, community health promotion (children and older adults), and environmental modification.
-She is the chair of the university ergonomics committee which allows her to provide office ergonomics services to the QU.
-She teaches ergonomics, research, and administration courses to graduate students and coordinate our Capstone programs.
+She is the chair of the university ergonomics committee which allows her to provide office and manual materials handling ergonomics services to the QU.
+She teaches ergonomics, research, and administration courses to graduate students and coordinates the graduate Capstone programs.
 She has been involved in developing low vision programs for community seniors, school-based health promotion programs for elementary schools, and adaptive skiing training programs.
 Her projects are conducted with students, allowing them to participate in great real-life learning opportunities.

 1995 – Present

 Co-director Occupational Therapy